Conal84/Portfolio/README.md

 ## UX
 ### User Stories
-As a user I want to easily search through the portfolio website to get a concise overview of the background, skills and projects completed by the portfolio administrator.
+As a visitor I want to easily search through the portfolio website to get a concise overview of the background, skills and projects completed by the portfolio administrator.

-As a user I want to be presented with introductory project information without being overwhelmed with details.
+As a visitor I want to be presented with introductory project information without being overwhelmed with details.

-As a user once I find a perticular project of interest I want to be able to click on that project link to be taken to a webpage with more detailed information.
+As a visitor once I find a perticular project of interest I want to be able to click on that project link to be taken to a webpage with more detailed information.

-As a user I would like to have easy access to project webpage links and specific project GitHub links.
+As a visitor I would like to have easy access to project webpage links and specific project GitHub links.

 As an admin user I should be able to login to gain access to and to modify the backend database information.